 Feeling depressed is an emotion we all experience at some time in our lives.
 Losing a pet, retirement, or a divorce can leave us feeling sad.
-Many doctors agree, there is a known healthy form of depression.
+Many doctors agree, that there is a known healthy form of depression.
 Losing a loved one will cause us to grieve, but it can also lead to mild depression.

-However, it’s very important to know the difference between moderate or severe depression.
+However, it’s very important to know the difference between moderate and severe depression.
 As a moderate or severe sufferer of depression, you may be suffering from clinical depression.
 Clinical depression is a moderate form of depressive symptoms and behavior impacting adults.
 Children can also suffer from depression.

 What Is Clinical Depression?

 According to the Anxiety & Depression Association of America, “40 million adults in the United States suffer from clinical depression.”
 Clinical Depression is a persistently depressed mood lingering long-term.
 You may find yourself too depressed to perform your daily activities or lose your appetite.